What Are 5G Networks?

 To maximize their investments, mobile operators need to fully understand their 5G spectrum usage.
 These higher-frequency bands provide greater throughput, but the question becomes whether subscribers are getting better throughput, and if so, on which frequency.
 To ensure monetization opportunities, it’s critical that 5G bearers be “robust” and not fall back to lower frequencies or LTE.

-Why Is 5G Important For IoT?
+Why Are 5G Networks Important For IoT?

 5G's high bandwidth, low latency, and better spectrum efficiencies will allow the connectivity of billions of IoT devices.